Andi’s Best Tips For Traveling With Children

 May 1, 2019

-I think traveling is one of the most important experiences a child can have.
+I believe traveling is one of the most important experiences a child can have.
 I fervently believe it broadens a child’s horizons and exposes them to new cultures and life experiences that are simply impossible to recreate at home or through a textbook.
-I also believe it teaches them resiliency, flexibility, understanding, and patience.
+Beyond that, travel teaches children resiliency, flexibility, understanding, patience, and the confidence to navigate an ever-changing world.

 You Have To Bend Or You Will Break